cincheo/jsweet-http-server/README.md

 To transpile a file from Java to TypeScript or JavaScript, one must invoke the ``transpile`` Web Service on the JSweet server.

-The JSweet team has publically available server at: http://sandbox.jsweet.org.
+The JSweet team has publicly available server at: http://sandbox.jsweet.org.

 Here is a basic client written in JSweet: